Dreaming381/Latios-Framework/Documentation~/Myri Audio/README.md

 -   Myri will only use up to `n` worker threads when performing sampling, where `n` is the sum of spatialization channels across all listeners.
 A default listener has four spatialization channels.
--   Myri does not properly handle peaks in audio where the samples mixed become greater than 1.0f.
-A proper limiter would likely solve this, but I’m not an audio engineer, and so this is one of the areas I need help.

 ## Known DSPGraph Issues